 Sometimes, giving 100 percent is just not enough.
 Overperformers are sometimes defined as sales professionals who bring back at least 125 percent of their quota.
-That was the starting point for a recent survey by the Harvard Business Review this summer that looked at the motivations and personal attributes of overperformers in the sales arena.
+That was the starting point for a survey by the Harvard Business Review that looked at the motivations and personal attributes of overperformers in the sales arena.

 The top takeaway was that overperformance is not a genetic trait among individuals but a company culture that fosters certain behaviors.
 The best way to establish the conditions where overperformers thrive is through investing in the right education for the salesforce.
 Here's a summary of the most important statistics and conclusions to come out of that study, along with some related insights.

 Of course, a great income is the top motivator for salespeople, but respect is just as important.
 Eighty-four percent of overperformers cite respect from peers and recognition from management as top motivators.
 Training in personal branding and recurrent training are great ways to keep overperformers engaged.

 The most successful overperformers — those who brought home 170 percent of quota — said that knowledge gives them power.
 This makes sense from the customer viewpoint as well, because 82 percent of buyers don't have time for salespeople who come to them unprepared to close the deal.
 In contrast, the prepared, knowledgeable sales professional who has done basic client research using social selling techniques has little competition.

 Work/life balance is not a problem for most overperformers because work is life.
 Half keep a list, either written or in their heads, about what they want to accomplish next.
 Just over a third (36 percent) say they frequently try to imagine what will be coming in five years and beyond.